1969 Alabama Crimson Tide football team: LSU

 Playing at night before a sold-out Tiger Stadium, Alabama was defeated by the LSU Tigers 20–15.
 After a scoreless first quarter, field goals of 30-yards by Mark Lumpkin for LSU and 26-yards by Oran Buck for Alabama made the halftime score 3–3.
 LSU then took a 13–3 lead in the third quarter after a one-yard Allen Shorey touchdown run and a 25-yard Lumpkin field goal.

 In the fourth, the teams traded touchdowns with the Tigers' ultimately winning 20–15.
 Fourth-quarter touchdowns were scored by LSU on a second one-yard Shorey run and by Alabama on Scott Hunter passes of 37-yards to Hunter Husband and 34-yards to David Bailey.
-The loss brought Alabama's all-time record against LSU to 20–9–4.